sepich/containerd-registry-cache/README.md

   - name: AWS_REGION
     value: cn-north-1
   ```
-  Cache dir is still used in this mode for temporary Blobs storage during S3 upload
+  Cache dir is still used in this mode for ephemeral storage during S3 upload
 - By default, both Blobs and Manifests (excluding `:latest`) are cached.
 You can disable Manifests caching altogether (`--cache-manifests=no`), to always re-query all tags (like mutable `:3`, `:3.1`, with immutable `:3.1.2`)
-- Blobs are reused across all registries, as they are "content addressable" via sha256
+- Blobs are reused across all registries, as they are uniquely "content addressable" by sha256
 - Pulls for cached private Manifests require no auth.
 Use with care for private registries!
 You can specify such registries as `--private-registry` to skip Manifest caching and only cache Blobs.
 Still, one can download such private Blob from the cache knowing its sha256 without auth.
+Also, keep in mind that k8s by default does not prevent running a private image already existing on a Node.
 - You can use registry credentials via `--creds-file` to avoid dockerHub unauthenticated rate limits for example.
 File is `yaml` with section names equal to corresponding registry hosts:
   ```yaml
   registry-1.docker.io: